What is ageism and how can we stop it?

 - Start to recognise instances of ageism, especially those that are not obvious

-- Explain why age based discrimination is unacceptable when you encounter it
+- Explain why it is unacceptable when you encounter it

 - Reframe your own perception of ageing and the way you think about it